-Hook in second shoulder belt latch.

-- Tighten lap belt securely.
+- Hook in second shoulder belt latch. - Tighten lap belt securely.
 In case the racing car is equipped with a sliding seat track, it is recommend that the seat be slid rearwards by one or two detents.
 After tightening the lap belt, slide the seat forward again into the correct seating position.
-This will optimally tighten the lap belt. - Make sure the rotary buckle is well centered to the occupant's body. - Tighten anti-sub strap securely. - Tighten shoulder belts securely. - Make sure the shoulder harness is properly positioned on HANS[®] if worn.
-Adjuster must be on lower tip of the HANS[®] yoke. - For adjuster positioning using a HANS[®] specific double-shoulder belt see instructions below under paragraph 3.5 in this section.
+This will optimally tighten the lap belt.

+- Make sure the rotary buckle is well centred to the occupant's body. - Tighten anti-sub strap securely. - Tighten shoulder belts securely. - Make sure the shoulder harness is properly positioned on Head and Neck Support (HANS® made by SCHROTH) if worn.
+Adjuster must be on lower 70 mm of the Head and Neck Support yoke. - For adjuster positioning using a HANS® specific double-shoulder belt see instructions below under paragraph 3.5 in this section.